AttorneyOnline/tsuserver3/README.md

  * Use a multiplexer, such as screen or tmux.
 These programs let you have multiple terminals open in a single window, and detach/reattach with them freely.
 They are extremely convenient.
  * Create a systemd service.
 Not for the faint of heart.
  * Use Docker instead.

-## Commands

-Up-to-date documentation pending!
-For the latest, most relevant documentation, please use the /help documentation on the server.
-For the newest Killing Fever Online rewrite, refer to the ["Changelog"](https://hackmd.io/@4L8eX0EIS3mS3np3tyF0Sg/HkobSUQ-P) for more information.

 ## License